Yun Ah-sun

+Personal life

+Yun was born on February 18, 2007.
+She has a younger sister, and a dog named Hodu.

 Career

 Early career

-Yun began learning to skate in 2015.
+Yun began learning to skate in 2015 at the age of seven.

 She placed eighth at the senior level at the 2020 South Korean Championships and won the silver medal the following year.
 Due to the COVID-19 pandemic, the 2020–21 international junior season was not held, and Yun was therefore unable to compete on the Junior Grand Prix or at the World Junior Championships.

 2021–22 season

 With the resumption of international junior competition, Yun was scheduled to make her international debut on the Junior Grand Prix, competing back-to-back weeks in events both held in Courchevel.
 She placed fifth in both contests.
 Yun was sixth at the 2022 South Korean Championships.

 Due to her national result, Yun was named to South Korea's team for the 2022 World Junior Championships, but events would soon complicate the situation.
 Shortly after the conclusion of the 2022 Winter Olympics, Russia invaded Ukraine.
 As a result, the International Skating Union banned all Russian athletes from competing at ISU championships.
 As Russian women had dominated international figure skating in recent years, this had a significant impact on the field.
 Due to both the invasion and the Omicron variant, the World Junior Championships could not be held as scheduled in Sofia in early March and were rescheduled for mid-April in Tallinn.
-Yun placed third in the short program, 0.14 points ahead of American Lindsay Thorngren, winning a bronze small medal.
+During the official practice of these championships, Yun slightly dislocated her shoulder prior to the short program.
+Regardless, she would place third in the short program, 0.14 points ahead of American Lindsay Thorngren, winning a bronze small medal.
 She expressed disappointment at having lost levels on two spins but said she was happy with the performance.
 She was overtaken by Thorngren in the free skate, finishing in fourth place overall.

 2022–23 season

-Yun planned to compete at the 2022 CS Nebelhorn Trophy, placing sixth in the short program, but withdrew before the free skate.
+Yun planned to compete at the 2022 CS Nebelhorn Trophy, placing sixth in the short program, but withdrew before the free skate due to suffering from symptoms of a concussion.

 Making her senior Grand Prix debut at the 2022 Skate America, she came in ninth.
 Competing at the 2022 CS Ice Challenge, Yun won the short program but ninth in the free skate, dropping to sixth overall.
+She closed her season with an eighth-place finish at the 2023 South Korean Figure Skating Championships.

+Yun struggled with a torn hip joint throughout the season.

+2023–24 season

+Prior to the season, Yun made a coaching change from to Chi Hyun-jung and Kim Jin-seo.
+She made her season debut at the 2023 CS Lombardia Trophy and finished in twelfth place.
+Yun then went on to compete at the 2023 CS Denis Ten Memorial Challenge, where she placed tenth.

+Following a twenty-third place finish at the South Korean Ranking Competition, she would not compete at the 2024 South Korean Championships.